kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ## University of Vermont Undergraduate

 ---

+A professional paper describing the behavior of chromium within the mineral tourmaline.
+An analysis of nine recently published, high-precision structures of chromium-bearing tourmaline, in combination with the Adirondack tourmaline, suggests that structural changes to the Y-site at low concentrations of Cr3+ induce changes in the Z-site that make it more amenable to incorporation of the Cr3+ substituents by increasing <Z–O>.
+The bond lengths change to lower the bond-valence sum of Cr3+ in the Z-site of the chromium-dravite, making that site more amenable to the substituent.
+Calculations suggest that the Z-site begins to accept substituent Cr3+ when the bond valence sum of that ion in Z reduces to a value of ~3.36 valence units

 [The Atomic Arrangement of Cr-rich Tourmaline from the #1 Mine, Balmat, St. Lawrence County, New York- MATLAB, APEX, Crystal Chemistry](https://www.mdpi.com/2075-163X/9/7/398)